OptiLIME: Optimized LIME Explanations for Diagnostic Computer Algorithms: Introduction

 Unfortunately, ML methods are hardly perfect and, especially in the medical field where human lives are at stake, Explainable Artificial Intelligence (XAI) is urgently needed \cite{holzinger_machine_2018-1}.
 Medical education, research and accountability (``who is accountable for wrong decisions?'') are some of the main topics XAI tries to address.
 To achieve the explainability, quite a few techniques have been proposed in recent literature.
 These approaches can be grouped based on different criterion \cite{molnar_interpretable_2020}, \cite{guidotti_survey_2018} such as i) Model agnostic or model specific ii) Local, global or example based iii) Intrinsic or post-hoc iv) Perturbation or saliency based.
 Among them, model agnostic approaches are quite popular in practice, since the algorithm is designed to be effective on any type of ML model.

 LIME \cite{ribeiro_why_2016} is a well-known instance-based, model agnostic algorithm.
 The method generates data points, sampled from the training dataset distribution and weighted according to distance from the instance being explained.
 Feature selection is applied to keep only the most important variables and a linear model is trained on the weighted dataset.
+The model coefficients are regarded as explanation.
 LIME has already been employed several times in medicine, such as on Intensive Care data \cite{katuwal_machine_2016} and cancer data \cite{zhang_development_2018},\cite{moreira_investigation_2020}.
 The technique is known to suffer from instability, mainly caused by the randomness introduced in the sampling step.
 Stability is a desirable property for an interpretable model, whereas the lack of it reduces the trust in the explanations retrieved, especially in the medical field.

 In our contribution, we review the geometrical idea on which LIME is based upon.
 Relying on statistical theory and simulations, we highlight a trade-off between the explanation's stability and adherence, namely how much LIME's simple model resembles the ML model.
 Exploiting our innovative discovery, we propose OptiLIME: a framework to maximise the stability, while retaining a predefined level of adherence.
 OptiLIME provides both i) freedom to choose the best adherence-stability trade-off level and ii) it clearly highlights the mathematical properties of the explanation retrieved.
 As a result, the practitioner is provided with tools to decide whether each explanation is reliable, according to the problem at hand.